MikeHero/My-projects/Urban Problem/README.txt

 Web Application for Reporting Urban Problems
 You can watch a demo of the project here: https://streamable.com/2i1vji

-  The purpose of this work was to build a full-stack application.
-The backend is written in C#, the frontend is Angular.
-After a user logs in, he can post a photo along a description and the location to help identify an urban problem or vote on other reports.
+This project is a full-stack web application.
+The backend is developed as a C# Web API, the frontend in Angular with Bootstrap.
+Users can log in and submit a photo along with a description and location to report urban issues or vote on reports submitted by others.